 \subsection{Negative Weighting in the Static Regression}

-We now show how, by imposing \ref{assu:A2} instead of specifying the estimation target, the static TWFE specification does not identify a reasonably-weighted average of heterogeneous treatment effects.
-The underlying weights may be negative, particularly for the long-run causal effects.\footnote{Since \citet{DeChaisemartin2015} and our earlier draft pointed out this issue, it has been extensively studied. \citet{Strezhnev2018} and \citet{Goodman-Bacon2017} provide two decompositions of the static regression's estimand, while \citet{DeChaisemartin2018} characterize the weights analytically in a special case of complete panels (or, if group FEs are included instead of the unit FEs, a complete set of group-by-period cells).
-We complement this discussion by attributing the fundamental cause of the problem to the conflation of target and assumptions delineated in our framework from \ref{sec:Setting}.
-Early insights into this problem in specific applications can be found in \citet{Wolfers2003} and \citet{Meer2015}.}
+We now show how, by imposing \ref{assu:A3} instead of specifying the estimation target, the static TWFE specification does not identify a reasonably-weighted average of heterogeneous treatment effects: the underlying weights may be negative, particularly for the long-run causal effects.
+The issues we discuss here also arise in dynamic specifications that bin multiple lags together.

-First, we note that, if the parallel trends and no anticipation assumptions hold, static OLS identifies \emph{some }weighted average of treatment effects:\footnote{This result extends Theorem 1 in \citet{DeChaisemartin2018} to incomplete panels and restates the Appendix C result in \citet{Borusyak2017}.} \begin{prop} If \ref{assu:A1,assu:NoAnticip} hold, then the estimand of the static OLS specification in \ref{eq:staticOLS} satisfies $\tau^{\text{static}}=\sum_{it\in\Omega_{1}}w_{it}^{\text{OLS}}\tau_{it}$ for some weights $w_{it}^{\text{OLS}}$ that do not depend on the outcome realizations and add up to one, $\sum_{it\in\Omega_{1}}w_{it}^{\text{OLS}}=1$. \end{prop} The underlying weights $w_{it}^{\text{OLS}}$ can be easily computed from the data using the Frisch\textendash Waugh\textendash Lovell theorem (see Equation \ref{eq:weights-FWL} in the proof of \ref{lem:OLS-linear}) and only depend on the timing of treatment for each unit and the set of observed units and periods.

-The static OLS estimand, however, cannot be interpreted as a \emph{proper} weighted average, as some weights can be negative.
-We illustrate this problem with a simple example: \begin{prop} Suppose \ref{assu:A1,assu:NoAnticip} hold and the data consist of two units, A and B, treated in periods 2 and 3, respectively, both observed in periods $t=1,2,3$ (as shown in \ref{tab:twobythree}).
-Then the estimand of the static OLS specification \ref{eq:staticOLS} can be expressed as $\tau^{\text{static}}=\tau_{A2}+\frac{1}{2}\tau_{B3}-\frac{1}{2}\tau_{A3}$. \end{prop}
+First, we note that, if the parallel-trends and no-anticipation assumptions hold, the static specification identifies \emph{some }weighted average of treatment effects:\footnote{This result was previously stated in Theorem 1 of \textcite{DeChaisemartin2018} for general designs, and later in Appendix C of \textcite{Borusyak2017} for staggered adoption designs.} \begin{prop} If \ref{assu:A1,assu:A2} hold, then the estimand of the static specification in \ref{eq:staticOLS} satisfies $\tau^{\text{static}}=\sum_{it\in\Omega_{1}}w_{it}^{\text{static}}\tau_{it}$ for some weights $w_{it}^{\text{static}}$ that do not depend on the outcome realizations and add up to one, $\sum_{it\in\Omega_{1}}w_{it}^{\text{static}}=1$. \end{prop} The underlying weights $w_{it}^{\text{static}}$ can be computed from the data using the Frisch\textendash Waugh\textendash Lovell theorem (see equation \ref{eq:weights-FWL} in the proof of \ref{prop:OLS-linear}) and only depend on the timing of treatment for each unit and the set of observed units and periods.
+The static specification's estimand, however, cannot be interpreted as a \emph{proper} weighted average, as some weights can be negative, which we illustrate with a simple example: \begin{prop} Suppose \ref{assu:A1,assu:A2} hold and the data consist of two units (or equal-sized cohorts), $A$ and $B$, treated in periods 2 and 3, respectively, both observed in periods $t=1,2,3$ (as shown in \ref{tab:twobythree}).
+Then the estimand of the static specification \ref{eq:staticOLS} can be expressed as $\tau^{\text{static}}=\tau_{A2}+\frac{1}{2}\tau_{B3}-\frac{1}{2}\tau_{A3}$. \end{prop}